 As a business owner, I can’t tell you how often I get approached with the opportunity to make an extra buck or two on affiliate revenue.
 If I will just use my clout to hock their wares, they’ll pay me money.
 And, after all, as long as someone pays me money I’m motivated to do it… right?
 Wrong.

 If you’re hell-bent on building an affiliate-based sales model, save yourself some time and go to where the affiliates are.
 Clickbank, Commission Junction, or the like.
 And, I’m not knocking that model.
 It works.
 It’s profitable.
 And there are individuals who are skilled and interested in that sort of opportunity.
-It just so happens that they aren’t always one-in-the-same with successful business owners with profit-generating companies of their own.
+It just so happens that they aren’t always one and the same with successful business owners with profit-generating companies of their own.

-Entrepreneurs toil endlessly growing their companies.
+Entrepreneurs toil endlessly to grow their companies.
 They have dreams in mind — some monetary, some altruistic, and some just plain fun and rewarding.
 If you want to tap into that passion and use it for your sales growth, you have to align the two.
-Figure out how joining your channel will not only add a few bucks of commission to their bottom line, but will actually help them drive their business on to what they most desire.
+Figure out how joining your channel will not only add a few bucks of commission to their bottom line but will actually help them drive their business to what they most desire.

-You can see this principal employed in many of the successful channel sales models today.
+You can see this principle employed in many of the successful channel sales models today.
 Ad agency, for example, is a model where publishers seek to fill insertions, but they recognize the agency’s passion is for the creative solution.
 Savvy publishers find ways to augment that goal.
 My first job was selling software for a local Autodesk VAR.
-I was baffled as to why Autodesk charged double the standard rate for services, until I realized that they wanted to encourage customers by whatever means possible to engage the local VAR for services.
-Even my own Partner Provider program is built on what I’ve learned from these pros, and others.
+I was baffled as to why Autodesk charged double the standard rate for services until I realized that they wanted to encourage customers by whatever means possible to engage the local VAR for services.

 Building a sales channel isn’t easy, and it is very rarely a fast process.
 If you want fast and easy, get the affiliates on your side.
 If you have more on your mind than money, then recognize that so do we.